amerharb/abjad-convert/packages/abjad-convert/CONTRIBUTING.md

 - - 'Fo' an alias object called `Fo` short of Foo. this will give an alias for all letters mentioned in the letters array.

-for example for ugaritic looks like this:
+for example, ugaritic looks like this:
 ```ts
 export const Ug = {
 	Alpa: letters[0], // 𐎀